 At the beginning of the term, the instructor will inform you of required materials.
 If you elect to purchase the material on your own, you will need to obtain a letter from your instructor which can be submitted to the Cashier's Office.
 Instructional material fees refunds are provided to students who withdraw from school or drop the course by the refund drop date.
 This refund is contingent upon the return of all usable materials.
 The instructor will verify that all materials have been returned and are suitable for resale and reuse.
 Refund checks will be processed after the first two weeks of instruction and mailed to the student by the Contra Costa Community College District.

 Paying Outstanding Debts

 Students are expected to pay all debts promptly.
-Debts (i.e. enrollment fees, library fines) may be paid either in the Cashier's Office (SSC-115) or in the office where the fee originated (i.e. Admissions and Records for enrollment fees, the Library for library fines).
+Debts (I.e. enrollment fees, library fines) may be paid either in the Cashier's Office (SSC-115) or in the office where the fee originated.